By: Jeremy Kadlec | Last Updated: 2019-05-28 | Comments (1) | SQL Server Agent

 From a user interface perspective, JAMS is a single interface to build, manage and report on all (Dev, Test, QA, UAT, Production) of your jobs across the enterprise.
-The JAMS interface is built with flexibility in mind having the ability to build a custom dashboard to access the data needed to best manage your environment.
+The JAMS interface is built with flexibility in mind.
+It provides the ability to build a custom dashboard to access the data needed to best manage your environment.
 This dashboard consists of a number of predefined components that you can drag and drop on the interface providing key information for you Job Management needs at your fingertips.
-In the two examples below, the left panel has the main navigation to monitor Jobs, review History, build Job Definitions in the customizable folder structure and more.
-The right side of the interface is fully customizable and in the first example (Figure 1), the information about focuses on all jobs, failed jobs and notifications.
-Beyond the textual data shown in Figure 1, there are also options for charts, graphs, gauges which can help visualize the data such as job failures, concurrent processes, history, load on the job scheduler, etc.
+JAMS includes options for charts, graphs and gauges that can help visualize data such as job failures, concurrent processes, history and load on the job scheduler.

-Now that you have seen a taste of JAMS, let's compare the native SQL Server and JAMS terminology as a basis for the remainder of this tip.
+Now that you have seen a glimpse of JAMS, let's compare the native SQL Server and JAMS terminology as a basis for the remainder of this tip.

 |Job Scheduling Engine||SQL Server Agent||Primary and/or Secondary Engine for High Availability|